Dean Winchester: The Winchesters

+Dean rescues Mary from Joan's portal and reveals that the Monster Club is in an alternate universe.
+While driving through Heaven after his death, Dean had taken a detour through the multiverse looking for a world where his family got a happy ending, only to find the Akrida who were created by Chuck as a failsafe in case of his defeat.
+With the Akrida threatening Sam's safety as well, Dean defied Jack's orders about no interference to stop them.
+Jack reprimands Dean for his actions, but ultimately concedes and lets Dean finish what he started, returning Dean's journal and the Colt to him.
+Dean gives John his journal to guide his father in hunting in the same way that John's journal had guided Dean throughout his lifetime, and he gives Mary the Colt with a warning to use it should she ever encounter Azazel, who is due to force Mary into a deal the next year.
+When they ask his name, Dean hesitates before giving them a fake name, James Hetfield.
+He then vanishes with Jack and Bobby to return to Heaven, content that he had found a world where his family had a chance at a happy ending as Dean had wanted.

 Powers, skills and abilities

 Dean is a skilled and highly resourceful hunter.
 He is well-versed in multiple types of firearms; he prefers his Colt 1911 and sawed-off shotgun, but is proficient with numerous weapons and firearms.
 He is also adept at brawling, and knife fighting, and has subdued several human assailants with ease and bested physically more powerful creatures such as shapeshifters, vampires and demons.
 He frequently utilizes improvised weapons and explosive devices; in "Croatoan", he demonstrated knowledge of chemistry, constructing Molotov cocktails and improvised explosive devices, and in "Phantom Traveler", he revealed knowledge of electronics and reverse engineering, having built an EMF detector from an old Walkman radio.
 Dean also possesses extensive knowledge of the supernatural, and mythology, and from season 4 onwards learns and is able to perform spells that are effective against angels.

 Dean's work as a hunter requires him to impersonate various occupational roles in pursuing his investigations and avoid the attention of law-enforcement.
 To this end, Dean is well-versed in how police, and various other governmental agencies, such as the FBI and CDC, typically operate and conduct investigations.
 In supporting this lifestyle, Dean is also skillful in lock picking, breaking into security systems, carjacking and hustling for pool.
 Due to his time spent in Hell as Alistair's "student", Dean has an in-depth knowledge of torture.
 Dean is also an accomplished mechanic and maintained an intimate knowledge of automobiles and engines since childhood; he maintains his Impala in top condition.